 Competence and sensitivity in working with individuals who are highly diverse regarding many facets of identity, including but not limited to gender, ethnicity, nationality, sexual orientation, ability, income, level of educational attainment, and religion.

 Ability to work creatively, collaboratively, and effectively to promote teamwork, diversity, equality, and inclusiveness within the Libraries and the university.

-Minimum of two years of recent experience in access and delivery services in an academic, research, or public library or comparable setting, including supervision of staff, assessment of services and operations, and developing policies, procedures and workflows.
+Minimum of two years of recent management or leadership experience within an academic, research, public library or comparable setting, including supervision of staff, assessment of services and operations, and developing policies, procedures and workflows.